Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Discussion

 \subsection{Future research}

-At a technical level, future research could relax some of the assumptions in the sensitivity analysis proposed here to provide a more comprehensive (and, depending on the empirical application, more realistic) framework to assess the robustness of the preparedness-adjusted estimates produced by our approach under violations of conditional ignorability.
-Additionally, certain applications may call for an exploration of more varied functional forms for the relationship between preparedness and enrollment in the preparedness-adjusted regression than that described in Eq.~\ref{eq:preparedness-adjusted_regression}.

-Constraints on the scope of our empirical application also suggest directions for future work.
+Constraints on the scope of our analyses also suggest directions for future work.
 First, the analysis in this paper was restricted to AP math courses in one city, but estimating preparedness-adjusted placement disparities in different disciplines, different kinds of advanced courses, and different school districts may shed additional light on the extent to which enrollment processes favor some racial groups and can inform local policies and interventions.
-We believe that such investigations are particularly relevant given that, as demonstrated here, the traditional approach used to address this question faces important methodological limitations and, thus, existing evidence runs the risk of misinforming policy and practice.
+We believe that such investigations are particularly relevant given that, as demonstrated here, the traditional approach used to address these questions faces important methodological limitations and, thus, existing evidence runs the risk of misinforming policy and practice.

 Second, our approach computes an overall measure of preparedness-adjusted enrollment disparities across races without differentiating between the multiple mechanisms shaping this quantity.
 Such mechanisms include the disparate impacts of formal and informal eligibility criteria for advanced courses, biased perceptions of students' academic abilities, racial differences in parental involvement in placement decisions, and differences in students' feelings of belonging in advanced course-taking environments.
 Distinguishing between these mechanisms is important for crafting effective policy interventions.
 Overall, we hope that the statistical approach we describe in this article may prove useful to account for the role of academic preparedness when measuring disparities in students' enrollment outcomes, and that our empirical findings can inform policy debates around racial inequalities in advanced coursework enrollment processes.